f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab3.rst

 Lab Summary
-^^^^^^^^^^^
+***********
-In this lab, you configured addtional BIG-IP configuration objects.
+In this lab, you modified BIG-IP Self IP port lockdown configuration settings.
 After completion of these lab tasks, you should have an Active/Standby High-Availability (HA) BIG-IP configuration, with Local Traffic Manager (LTM) objects, that are synchronized between the BIG-IPs.
 These configuration objects will assist with the following labs.

 This completes Lab 3.